 While it depends on the board, it seems that both brands are in agreement in terms of packaging.
 Indeed, both brands stick to a decent package that includes the necessary accessories to maintain these boards.
 Nevertheless, while ISLE’s Carbon fiber paddles are superior to iRocker’s fiberglass, the latter definitely offers a better manual hand pump.

 While characteristics matter, your wallet is often the call maker and it’s rather evident that iRocker offers better deals in general.
-Also, it is important to note that while ISLE iSUP come with a 1 year warranty, iRocker commits to its 2 years warranty and that goes to prove which brand you can count on to last longer.
+Also, it is important to note that while ISLE iSUP comes with a 1-year warranty, iRocker commits to its 2 years warranty and that goes to prove which brand you can count on to last longer.

 iRocker Vs. Ten Toes

-Owner by Westridge Outdoors, Ten Toes is only an offspring of a gigantic company that specializes in outdoors equipment.
-Therefore, it was definitely expected to see a narrower variety in Ten Toes’ lineup.
+Owner by Westridge Outdoors, Ten Toes is only an offspring of a gigantic company that specializes in outdoor equipment.
+Therefore, it was definitely expected to see a narrower variety in the Ten Toes’ lineup.
 Nonetheless, the brand at hand still offers a match for all kinds of paddlers:

 Ten Toes Weekender